geohai/geohai-website/README.md

 ## Adding Yourself as a Team Member to the Website
 1. In the “\_members” folder, add a file “\[first name\]-\[last name\].md”  E.g. “jen-macdonald.md”
 2. Find a picture of yourself and name it “\[first name\]-\[last name\].jpg”.
-Then add it to the “images” folder and make sure the “image” prop points to your image
+Then add it to the “images/member-images” folder and make sure the “image” prop points to your image
 3. Fill out the page.
 Use “jen-macdonald.md” a guide (you can copy the file and paste it in, and then modify)
 4. For “role” fill out based on your title
     1. pi == Principal Investigator